sandialabs/suncal/doc/Manual/manual.md

 - Reverse uncertainty sweep to calculate multiple reverse uncertainty propagations
 - Analyze measured data sets for repeatability and reproducibility, including computation of autocorrelation and analysis of variance
 - Curve fitting, accounting for uncertainty in x and y measurements, and providing uncertainty in the output curve
+- Calculation of features in discrete measured waveform data, such as maximum value, minimum value, and rise/fall times.
-- Risk analysis for determining probability of false accept and false reject and guardbanded acceptance limits
+- Global risk analysis for determining probability of false accept and false reject and guardbanded acceptance limits
 - Calibration interval analysis for finding optimal interval lengths
+- End-to-end Measurement Quality Assurance calculations based on NCSLI Recommended Practice 19 (draft)
 - T-Table calculator for determining values based on a Student's-t distribution